hiphops-io/hiphops-io.github.io/docs/integrations/hiphops-releasemanager.md

       annotations: # Optional key value pairs of strings
         app: myapp
         env: prod
+      version: v1.0.0 # Optional string - set the version of the release.
+This or version_template must be set
-      version_template: v$cal # Template string for how the version should be generated
+      version_template: v$cal # Optional string - template for how the version should be generated.
+This or version must be set
       is_prerelease: false # Optional boolean to flag if this is a pre-release or not.
 Defaults to false
 ```